yeataro/AntilatencyCHOP/README.md

 ## To-do
 - [ ] Support more than one ALT.
 - [ ] Multi-threaded sampling at high speed.
+- [ ] Export the mark points of the environment configuration to info DAT.

 ## Known issues